5 Steps To Improve Indirect Spend Management

-Procurement teams of all sizes know that managing both direct and indirect spend are important parts of keeping costs low, generating value, and supporting the profitability and competitive strength of their organisations.
-In generations past, spend management has focused largely on optimising direct spend management, as it is tied directly to raw materials, components, finished goods, and services necessary for production.
-Yet managing indirect spend—tied to the costs of “the business of doing business”—presents rich opportunities of its own, provided your procurement organisation has the tools, talent, and techniques required.
+Procurement teams of all sizes know that managing both direct and indirect spend are important parts of keeping costs low, generating value, and supporting the profitability and competitive strength of their organizations.
+In generations past, spend management has focused largely on optimizing direct spend management, as it is tied directly to raw materials, components, finished goods, and services necessary for production.
+Yet managing indirect spend—tied to the costs of “the business of doing business”—presents rich opportunities of its own, provided your procurement organization has the tools, talent, and techniques required.

 Common Challenges in Indirect Spend Management